ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 ### Regular Expressions

+**A regular expression (shortened as regex) is a sequence of characters that specifies a search pattern in text.**
 The ability to search through files and folders can greatly improve your productivity using Unix.
 First we'll cover searching through text files.
 We are going to work with a list of the names of the states in the US which you